ares-hackathon/icarus/README.md

 ## Contact

 For any additional questions or feedback about ICARUS, please [open an issue](https://github.com/ares-hackathon/icarus/issues) on the repository.

-For any questions or feedback about the challenge, please [open an issue](https://github.com/ares-hackathon/icarus-redteamer) in the appropriate repository.
+For any questions or feedback about the challenge, please use Slack channel hosted by the Coalition for Secure AI (CoSAI) [#ares-hackathon](https://join.slack.com/t/cosai-op/shared_invite/zt-3elecx9h0-7A5gfKpH2on2lXRPqpAf0A)